-Metro Arts Ballet: All ballet classes are designed with consideration of the age of the student so that technical proficiency and cognitive ability go hand in hand.
+All ballet classes are designed with consideration of the age of the student so that technical proficiency and cognitive ability go hand in hand.
 Ballet instructors use a curriculum and syllabus designated for each age/level.
 Part of the class culture is to explore creativity within set guidelines so the students feel both emotionally and physically safe.
+Classes are closed rehursal but we invite parents in on the last day of class to see what the students have been working on.
 See explanation of levels listed further down on the page.

 Dress Code for Ballet Classes:

 - Females- Students should wear pink ballet slippers, pink tights and any color leotard to class.
 Ballet skirts are aloude but must be above the knee in length.
 If hair is neck length or longer, hair should be in a bun for each class.You can find ballet attire at Target, Walmart, The Dance Collection or online.

 - Males- Students should wear white t-shirt, black leggings or shorts and black ballet slippers.
 Black or white socks may be worn with ballet slippers.